rfo909/CFT/README.md

 ### (2) CFT code

-Entering CFT code on the command line is usually to call a function in the current script, but it also allows us to create functions, as at its most basic a function is just a name for a line of code.
+Entering CFT code on the command line is *usually to call a function* in the current script, but it also allows us to create functions, as at its most basic a function is just a name for a line of code.

-Functions are in turn organized into "script files", so we can work with the code in regular text editors.
+Functions are in turn organized into collections which we call "scripts", and which are saved as text files, which we can then use regular text editors to develop further.

-Below an example of interactively creating a function:
+Below an example of interactively creating a function, although these two lines also represent the form which functions are defined in the script files.

 ```
 Date(Dir.newestFile.lastModified)